 Perfect Tea for The Evening

 Since we tend to work late at night after our kids go to bed, we found ourselves battling to concentrate on the overwhelming list of to-do.
 It is not exactly the wisest thing when we have to film recipes in the late evening.
 We get tempted with the food and often find ourselves snacking our way to stay awake.
 With buckwheat tea, we are able to relax and concentrate better.
 While I am not sure if I can successfully lose weight with buckwheat tea, I sure feel more energized and sleep better.
 Since it’s not caffeinated, it makes a great cup of tea to drink in the evening.
 I hope you enjoy Sobacha just like we do!

 Consumption of buckwheat is not associated with many adverse health effects when consumed in moderation.
 However, some people may be allergic to buckwheat.

 Brewed from buckwheat grains, this healthy and delicious Buckwheat Tea or Sobacha will be your new favorite drink!
 A popular tea in Japan, it is a great way to get the many benefits, along with its antioxidant power.
 Enjoy it cold or warm.

-- 1 tea bag (See Notes for the brand I use)
+- 1 tea bag (you can purchase the brand I used on Amazon.)

 - Gather the ingredients.
 Please adjust the amount of water (or buckwheat tea) based on your preference.

-Boil 3 ⅓ cups (800 ml) of water in a saucepan on the stove and add 2 Tbsp (20 grams) of buckwheat tea.
+Boil 3 ⅓ cups (800 ml) of water in a saucepan on the stove and add 2 Tbsp (20 g) of buckwheat tea.